 i.
 Harrison on soothsaying: “The prognostication of favourable times for specific forms of action.”
 This was predicting lucky days or favorable times as an astrologer or others might do.

 b.
-You shall not shave around the sides of your head, nor shall you disfigure the edges of your beard: To do this was to imitate pagan customs of that day; today, Jewish orthodox men are conspicuous by their untrimmed beards and long, curly locks on the sides of their heads.
+You shall not shave around the sides of your head, nor shall you disfigure the edges of your beard: To do this was to imitate pagan customs of that day.
+Today, Jewish orthodox men are noticeable by their untrimmed beards and the long, curly locks on the sides of their heads.

 e.
 Mediums and familiar spirits: These were ways the pagans sought to contact the dead or other spirits; this was a doorway into the occult, and strictly forbidden – those who seek after these things are defiled – “made dirty” by them.